 When a child is in care, the carers are accorded the same rights and responsibilities as parents.
-The school has both an appointed member of staff and a governor for Looked after Children.
-At Sampford Peverell School the member of staff is: Alison Hirst
+The school has a designated teacher.

-Pupil Voice
+6.4 Pupil Voice

 We hold the views of pupils highly and recognise the importance of gaining genuine pupil views in promoting the best pupil outcomes.
 Pupils are able to share their views in a number of different ways (appropriate to age and ability).